Wine glossary

 Barrique

-French oak barrel, with a capacity of 225 liters.
-It is used to age wine and gives a characteristic aroma, allowing micro-oxygenation
+An oak barrel, typically with a capacity of 225 liters.
+It imparts a distinctive aroma to the wine and allows for micro-oxygenation

 Bâtonnage